1985 Aeroflot Antonov An-12 shoot-down

-The 1985 Aeroflot Antonov An-12 shoot down occurred on November 25, 1985, in Angola during the Angolan Civil War.
+The 1985 Aeroflot Antonov An-12 shoot down occurred on November 25, 1985, in Angola during the Angolan Civil War and South African Border War.
 An Aeroflot Antonov An-12BP cargo aircraft operated by the Soviet Air Force flying from Cuito Cuanavale to Luanda was shot down, allegedly by South African Special Forces, and crashed approximately 43 km east of Menongue in Angola's Cuando Cubango province.

-The incident took place in the aftermath of the Soviet Union-backed People's Armed Forces for the Liberation of Angola's (FAPLA) operation 2 Congresso do Partido conducted against units of the National Union for the Total Independence of Angola (UNITA, which received support from South Africa).
+The incident took place in the aftermath of the Soviet Union-backed People's Armed Forces of Liberation of Angola's (FAPLA) operation 2 Congresso do Partido conducted against units of the National Union for the Total Independence of Angola (UNITA, which received support from South Africa).

-The transport was carrying eight crew members, 13 passengers and two tank diesel engines in need of repairs.
+The transport was carrying eight crew members, 15 passengers and two tank diesel engines in need of repairs.
 According to eyewitnesses from the local populace and investigative reports, the aircraft was shot down by a surface-to-air missile (SAM).
 All people on board the aircraft died in the crash.